nishantwrp/oppia-docs/webpack.md

 Webpack is an open-source JavaScript module bundler.
 Webpack takes modules with dependencies and generates static assets representing those modules.
 It takes the dependencies and generates a dependency graph allowing web developers to use a modular approach for their web application development purposes.

 ## How we use webpack
 We use Webpack to bundle almost all TypeScript files in our codebase into bundles for every HTML page that we have.
-Entry points and HTML pages are configurated in [`webpack.config.ts`](https://github.com/oppia/oppia/blob/develop/webpack.config.ts).
+Entry points and HTML pages are configurated in [`webpack.common.config.ts`](https://github.com/oppia/oppia/blob/develop/webpack.common.config.ts).
 We use webpack both for dev and prod mode, also when frontend tests and e2e tests are run.
 There is a section in the [Coding style guide about webpack](https://github.com/oppia/oppia/wiki/Coding-style-guide#webpack).

-Later we plan to use Webpack also with dependencies and directives HTML files.

 ## Configuration